Anna Milder-Hauptmann: 1809–1813

-In 1809, Napoleon was so impressed by her performance in Martín's opera Una cosa rara and other works that he invited her to Paris, but she refused due to her impending marriage to Viennese jeweler Peter Hauptmann in 1810.
-Peter Hauptmann (1763-1858) maintained at this time his own house theater in the Trattnerhof.
+In 1809, Milder sang before Napoleon in Schönbrunn Palace outside Vienna (it was his palace at the time, his army having occupied Vienna).
+He was so impressed by her performance in Martín's opera Una cosa rara and other works that he invited her to Paris, but she refused due to her impending marriage to Viennese jeweler Peter Hauptmann in 1810.
+Peter Hauptmann (1763–1858) maintained at this time his own house theater in the Trattnerhof.
 The marriage was not happy, they had a daughter in 1811 and later the couple lived separately.
 She contributed to the success of Joseph Weigl's Das Waisenhaus (1808) and, as Emmeline, Die Schweizer Familie (1809).
 Her performance in Gluck's Iphigénie en Tauride in 1812 was largely responsible for the Gluck revival in Vienna and Berlin.
 She sang in the first Vienna performance of Cherubini's Médée in 1812.
-In 1812 and 1813, she toured Breslau, Berlin, Karsruhe, Stuttgart and Frankfurt.
+In 1812 and 1813, she toured Breslau, Berlin, Karlsruhe, Stuttgart and Frankfurt.

 1814–1838

 The Austrian currency fell sharply around 1814, and Milder-Hauptmann received offers for roles at the Berlin Court Opera.
-Accompanied by her sister Jeanette Antonie Bürde (b.
-1799), an accomplished composer and pianist, she travelled to Berlin in May 1815 where she would stay for the next 14 years.
+Accompanied by her sister Jeanette Antonie Bürde, an accomplished composer and pianist, she travelled to Berlin in May 1815 where she would stay for the next 14 years.
 Gaspare Spontini was music director at the Berlin Court Opera, and she sang the role of Statira in the first Berlin performance of his opera Olimpie in 1821 as well as in the premieres of his operas Nurmahal (as Namouna) in 1822 and Agnes von Hohenstaufen (as Irmengard) in 1827.
 She again sang in operas by Gluck and Weigl in Berlin, was appointed prima donna assoluta and became a member of the Sing-Akademie zu Berlin in 1821.
 On 11 March 1829, she sang in Mendelssohn's momentous revival of Bach's St Matthew Passion.
 Mendelssohn wrote the concert aria "Tutto è silenzio" in 1829 for her.
 Following a quarrel with Spontini, she left Berlin in 1829 and visited Russia, Sweden and Denmark.
 She then returned to Berlin, where she made her last public appearance in 1836.

 She died in Berlin in 1838 and is buried on the Alter Domfriedhof St. Hedwig.